 I have spoken to numerous people with this marker and in all cases this description was accurate.

 Often these feelings are caused by isolation, whether self inflicted or not.
 I see this marker fairly often among the Expat community in Switzerland.
 When I talk to people who have this marker I ask them about their “dark night of the soul” and they understand immediately what I am talking about.

 As I said earlier, the thumb is the key; taking some form of action besides self torment.
-Find someone you can phone or reach out to who can be present to whatever is going on, and find a path towards higher guidance, such as Esther Hicks’s daily appreciation prayer or Phyllis Krystal’s Maypole exercise.
+Find someone you can phone or reach out to who can be present to whatever is going on, and find a path towards higher guidance, such as a daily gratitude or appreciation prayer or Phyllis Krystal’s Maypole exercise.